blazejsewera/pocketbase-mantine-template/README.md

 make pb
 ```

-The following will build the static _dist_ Astro package,
+The following will build the static _dist_ Vite package,
 and run a Pocketbase server that serves it under the root path (`/`).

 ```sh